robertcoltheart/stash/FORMAT.md

 4 | 1 | Page type (Empty = 0, Header = 1, Collection = 2, Index = 3, Data = 4)
 5 | 4 | Previous page ID (max for none)
 9 | 4 | Next page ID (max for none)
-13 | 1 | The index in the free list slot, for data and index pages (255 if not in use) 14 | 4 | Transaction ID
+13 | 1 | The index in the free list slot, for data and index pages, 0-4 (255 if not in use) 14 | 4 | Transaction ID
 18 | 1 | In WAL, used as the last transaction page and confirmed on disk (0 or 1)
 19 | 4 | For data pages, sets the page ID of the collection